Julia Donaldson: University life

 Donaldson studied Drama and French at Bristol University (1967–1970), graduating with a 2:1 honours degree.
-During her time there she acted in departmental productions and learnt the guitar.
-In 1968, she and her friend Maureen Purkis took part in the play I am not the Eiffel Tower with music composed by Colin Sell, an accomplished young pianist who was studying Spanish and Portuguese at Bristol and who has gone on to appear in BBC Radio 4's I'm Sorry I Haven't a Clue.
-Sell's roommate Malcolm Donaldson, a medical student who played left-handed guitar and was a keen amateur actor, came to see the show and subsequently teamed up with Sell, Donaldson and Purkis to sing in the pubs during Bristol University Rag Week in early 1969.
+During her time there she acted in departmental productions and learned the guitar.
+In 1968, she and her friend Maureen Purkis took part in the play I am not the Eiffel Tower with music composed by Colin Sell, a young pianist who was studying Spanish and Portuguese at Bristol and who later appeared in BBC Radio 4's I'm Sorry I Haven't a Clue.

+Sell's roommate Malcolm Donaldson, a medical student, came to see the show and subsequently teamed up with Sell, Donaldson and Purkis to sing in the pubs during Bristol University Rag Week in early 1969.
 Almost immediately after this Donaldson and Purkis were seconded to live in Paris for six months as part of their degree course where they sang and played their guitars to café audiences for money.
 Malcolm joined them in the summer and the trio performed various songs by the Beatles and from musicals including Hair.

-After several weeks of busking in Paris, Malcolm followed Julia and Maureen to the Avignon Festival.
-Here his attempts to sleep on their youth hostel floor led to eviction and the trio moved out, sleeping in a camp site and even a field, by which time a deep friendship had been formed.
-During their time in Paris the group were spotted by a French entrepreneur who auditioned them.
-While nothing came of this Donaldson and Purkis penned a tune to the traditional French poem "Metamorphosis" specifically for the audition, the first time that Donaldson had composed a song for an occasion (apart from the childhood shows).

-By December 1969 Julia and Malcolm had become an item.
-They began to supply cabaret for the occasional university social event, and in 1970 they visited America, travelling by Greyhound bus from the East to the West coast and busking in Seattle and San Francisco.
-On their return the duo played in restaurants and began to participate in events as diverse as the Crystal Palace Children's Day, an Easter Parade in London and a dental congress dinner – with Julia Donaldson composing songs specially for these occasions.